k2view-academy/K2View-Academy/articles/09_translations/02_creating_a_new_translation_in_fabric.md

 3. Go to the **Translation Data** tab.

-4. Optional: If the population data exists in a file or is retrieved from the DB, follow the instructions in How Can I Import Translation Data.
+4. Optional: If the population data exists in a file or is retrieved from the DB, follow the instructions in How can I Import Translation Data.

 5. To populate the data manually:
        * Enter the **Input value** combinations to generate the **Primary Key**.
 A Primary Key defines data transformation rules and is a combination of all Input fields.
 Therefore, each combination must be unique.